 Here at nuuwaï, we strive to be as sustainable and eco-friendly as possible.
 For us, sustainability is a journey in which we can always do better!
-We carefully selected vegan, high-quality, eco-friendly, and ethically made materials we chose to create our products with, and invite you to find out more about them right here:
+We carefully select vegan, high-quality, eco-friendly, and ethically made materials to create our products with, and invite you to find out more about them right here:

 "Apple Leather" (AppleSkin)

 Our base material AppleSkin consists of 50% upcycled apple waste, mainly from the apple juice industry.
 The apple waste is dried and ground to a very fine apple powder which is then mixed with 50% PU (Polyurethane) and applied to a tear-resistant roll of cotton fabric.
 These rolls are then heated to produce a weather-resistant, durable fabric.
 During the last step, our AppleSkin is being embossed to create different surface structures and viola!
 That’s how AppleSkin is made.

 Our AppleSkin is Öko-Tex Standard 100 certified and 100% vegan and cruelty-free.

 nuuwaï x ECOALF